dourouc05/QtDocTools/WALKTHROUGH.md

 The package `core` contains the core functionality (i.e. something that does not belong to `consistency` or to `io`).
 Within it:
-  * the package `handlers` implement most of the functionalities, with a fine-grained level
+  * the package `handlers` implement most of the functionalities, with a fine-grained level;
+    these functions do not log anything
-  * the classes `*Core` implement a higher-level interface on top of the `handlers` package
+  * the classes `*Core` implement a higher-level interface on top of the `handlers` package;
+    they take care of logging useful information to the user
   * the package `helpers` contains very small methods that make the rest of the code easier to read
   * the package `utils` contains all sorts of methods and classes that may be of use anywhere